rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 ### Hashrate

-You'll likely hear the term "hashrate" when discussing Bitcoin mining.
-As the name implies, hashrate is simply the number of SHA-256 hashes per-second happening in the Bitcoin network.
+As the name implies, hashrate is simply the number of SHA-256 hashes per-second happening in order successful discover a new block.
 There are great real-time [visualizations](https://mempool.space/graphs/mining/hashrate-difficulty#1y) of hashrate over time.
-Hashrate across the Bitcoin
- network is estimated based
- on the time between blocks
- and the current network difficulty.
+Hashrate across the entire Bitcoin network is estimated based on the time between blocks and the current network difficulty.
-In general, the fast you are
- receiving valid blocks for
- a given difficulty, the
- more hashrate you have.
+In general, the faster you are producing valid blocks for a given difficulty, the more hashrate you have.